Ghostopheles/LibAdvFlight/README.md

     - `vigorCurrent` - `number`: Player's current vigor value.

 ### Functions
 Events are great and all, but useless without a way to listen for them.
+Here, you can choose to use the API function below, or you can just register a callback with the global EventRegistry if you prefer.

 ##### `LibAdvFlight.RegisterCallback(event, callback, owner?)`
 Registers a callback for the given event.